Mayuresh-22/Minglr/README.md

    - Open XAMPP and start the Apache and MySQL services (If not already started).
    - Launch a web browser and visit `http://localhost/Minglr` or `http://127.0.0.1/Minglr` to access Minglr.

+Congratulations!
+You have successfully set up Minglr on your machine.

 Please note that the steps may vary slightly based on your specific operating system and XAMPP configuration.
 Make sure to adjust the paths and commands accordingly.

 ## Technologies Used